TmoodGitHub/TmoodGitHub/README.md

 # Hi, I'm Tamer Mahmoud 👋

 Software Engineer with 10+ years of experience driving technical excellence and building scalable, high-performance systems.
 Expertise in full-stack development, system design, and automation, with ability to enhance system efficiency, streamline data pipelines, and lead high-stakes architectural decisions.
 Spearheaded complex migrations to microservices, improved incident response times, and optimized feature delivery through strategic use of automation.
-Focused on solving challenging technical problems, growing into a leadership role, and maximizing impact and earning potential in a remote senior engineering position.
+Focused on solving challenging technical problems, deepening technical expertise, and driving long-term value in a remote senior engineering position.

 ---